UAE resident visa – guidelines 2019

 You can eat and drink before Medical check-up

 Another popular question is what kind of Medical tests are done or should the applicants come to the medical center on an empty stomach.
 I’m happy to inform you that you do not need to starve at the Medical center, because the only 2 blood tests that are made are Hepatitis B and AIDS test.
-One more check is an X-ray, so in case you are pregnant you need to inform the staff and get an alternative TB test.
+One more check is an X-ray for the TB, so in case you are pregnant you need to inform the staff and get an alternative TB test.

 If Medical test results are not good by any reason, you will have to repeat them.
 However, if the tests are not good again, you will not be able to proceed with your UAE residency.
 Apparently, there are no people with AIDS, Hepatitis B or Tuberculosis in the UAE))